What's Inside

 In this guide, we examine compliance as code, explain the benefits it brings to teams, explore how a deeper application of the practice can raise your standards of security company-wide, and share some best practices, common tools, and mindsets you can adopt to help your team immediately.

-Compliance as code provides your development teams with a tool they can use to automatically validate whether their code is acceptable given the standards of a specific security or privacy regulation.
-Depending on the domain of the organization and the nature of the system, it may be required to adhere to any of a variety of compliance standards.
+Compliance as code provides your development teams with a tool to automatically validate whether their code is acceptable given the organization’s internal standards or the standards of a specific security or privacy regulation.
+Depending on the organization's domain and the nature of the system, adherents may be required to any of a variety of compliance standards.

 Some standards are based on the operational specifics of a company.
 For example, online services, especially those with sensitive user information, should aspire for SOC 2 Type 2 compliance.
 Groups that deal with medical records must prove that they are HIPAA compliant.
 Other standards are dictated by the location of a company, its customers, or its data.
 Europe has created the GDPR standard for data protection, and California has created the CCPA and CPRA regulations.